-Position: Team leader, Measurement Standards Laboratory.
+Position: Principal Research Scientist, Measurement Standards Laboratory.
 Field: Electrical metrology.

 As a child, Laurie remembers being curious to know what was inside the appliances in his home, and his efforts to dismantle these weren’t always matched by the ability to put them back together.

 His secondary school years were spent at Otago Boys’ High School in Dunedin, and it was an inspirational maths teacher who set him on the pathway to study physics at Otago University.
-After acquiring a PhD in experimental physics, designing and building lasers, he took up a position as a measurement scientist with the New Zealand government research organisation DSIR, which is now Industrial Research Limited (IRL).
+After acquiring a PhD in experimental physics, designing and building lasers, he took up a position as a measurement scientist with the New Zealand government research organisation DSIR, which then became Industrial Research Limited (IRL) and is now part of Callaghan Innovation.

 I remember the day, a long time ago now, in a form 7 maths class taught by an inspirational teacher, when the 'lights went on' in terms of appreciation of maths and its application to physics.